jBernavaPrah/goal-tracker/readme.md

 You need at least `docker` your local machine.

 1. Clone this project.
+2. Open the directory where you cloned the project.
-2. Run `docker run --rm -v $(pwd)/src:/app composer install`
+3. Run `docker run --rm -v $(pwd)/src:/app composer install` to install all php dependencies.
-3. Run: `docker compose up -d`, will start all services need to run this project.
+4. Run: `docker compose up -d`, will start all services need to run this project.
+5. The first time, it's required to migrate the database, so run `docker run --rm -v $(pwd)/src:/app php artisan migrate`.
-4. After all services starts, go to the application on http://localhost:8000
+6. After all services starts, go to the application on http://localhost:8000

 ### Tips: